madchap/pres/PITCHME.md

 +++

+<span style="color:gray">Security effort</span>
-How effort in security, to possibly just throw things away?
+How much effort to put in security
+  ... to possibly just throw things away?

 Note:
 When doing MVP

 +++

+<span style="color:gray">Complexity</span>

-Does everyone understand the complexity of micro-services, containers and the like?
+Does everyone understand the complexity of
+  ... micro-services
+  ... containers
+  ... cloud

 Note:
 * Vuln in containers
 * or in underlying stacks used
 * Secrets
+* Bad security group in clouds
+* floating IP on backend services
+* No VPN?

 +++

-How do you handle change?
+<span style="color:gray">How do you handle change?</span>

 Note:
 Many small automated deployments Vs few big controlled ones

 +++

-Separation of Duties
+<span style="color:gray">Separation of Duties</span>

+What?
+Devs have access to prod?

 ---
 <span style="color:gray">Meanwhile, in the land of reality</span>
 * Separation of duties
   * i.e., iso27001
-* Still under the impression that there should be few (and big) controlled changes
+* Most are still under the impression that there should be few (and big) controlled changes
-* Do not touch unless it is broken
+* Most say do not touch unless it is broken
-* Don't care much about technical debt
+* Most don't care much about technical debt
 * Security still at the perimeter
-  * InfoSec often lacks pure engineering skills - spend too much time in word doc and procedures, not enough in code.
+  * InfoSec often lacks pure engineering skills

 > Talk is cheap, show me the code
 > -- Linus Torvalds